prem-jamdade/dataWarehouseProject/README.md

 ## 📊 Project Overview

-In this project, we have built a **data warehouse system** by moving data through multiple layers – Bronze, Silver, and Gold – to finally create a **Sales Data Mart**.
+In this project, I have built a **data warehouse system** by moving data through multiple layers – Bronze, Silver, and Gold – to finally create a **Sales Data Mart**.
 This setup is ideal for businesses who want to understand **customer behaviour, product performance, and sales trends** in a structured way.

 ## 🧱 Data Layers (ETL Flow)